 ACC 122 Principles of

-Financial Accounting II 3 0 0 3

-Prerequisites: ACC 120 with a grade of f "C" or be tter
+Financial Accounting II 3 0 0 3 Prerequisites: ACC 120 with a grade of "C" or better

-Corequisites: None

 This course provides additional instruction in the financial accounting concepts and procedures introduced in ACC 120.
 Emphasis is placed on the analysis of specific balance sheet accounts, with in-depth instruction of the accounting principles applied to these accounts.
 Upon completion, students should be able to analyze data, prepare journal entries, and prepare reports in compliance with generally accepted accounting principles.